fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ![Image 1](https://i.imgur.com/uhky9Us.png)

+**IMPORTANT** - [NoDelete] [11] Improved Follower Dialogue - Lydia - INIGO Patch was added after this screenshot was taken.
+The numbers from where Serana Dialogue Add-On Patch Hub is and beyond will be a tad different.
+Follow the directions via each number listed earlier rather than the exact picture posted above and you'll be golden!

    - Then here's how it should look on the **right side of MO2** (ignore RDO if you skipped that part):

 ![Image 2](https://i.imgur.com/rrfbEzf.png)